Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 - Quality educational articles

-You can find educational resources in two places: Varsity and Zerodha Educate.
-Varsity covers 11 modules on investing, each of them containing 10 to 20 chapters of study material.
+The educational resources are located in two places: Varsity and Zerodha Educate.
+Varsity has 11 modules on investing, each containing 10 to 20 chapters of study material.

 Zerodha is a fast-growing discount broker regulated by the top-tier Securities and Exchange Board of India.
-On the negative side, it provides no investor protection and negative balance protection.
+On the negative side, it provides neither investor protection nor negative balance protection.

 |• Majority of clients belong to a top-tier financial authority||• No investor protection|